Bricccc/723RBCW9/README.md

 ## FILES AND DIRECTORIES
-I have an idea I will put here, ...to be continued on tuesday
+I have an idea I will put here, some code on echo'ing to file, probably .txt file.
+And creating directory where to put it.
+Prepared some slides, will show code in action with the same online BASH tool that was used in the class.
+Video will come.

+...to be continued

 ## EDITING (?)
 Not quite sure about this yet :)